Key Takeaways

 2. Create a safer, more comfortable home

-Your home is more than a place to live—it’s the center of your celebrations and your future comfort.
+Your home is more than a place to live—it’s the center of family celebrations and your future comfort.
 Using home equity to make upgrades could improve safety, accessibility, and efficiency.
 For example, adding handrails or walk-in showers, upgrading windows or insulation for better energy efficiency, or replacing outdated heating and lighting for greater comfort.

 3. Support family or give meaningful gifts